Level 2 Lesson 30.1 – Exactly Here?

 客人们可以就在这儿游泳。

-(The) guests can "exactly/precisely" swim here.
+The guests can exactly or precisely swim here.

-Grammar 2: Compare 新,老 and 旧 · HSK 2
+Grammar 2: Compare 新, 老 and 旧 · HSK 2

 In Chinese 新 means new or brand new.

-老 and 旧 can both be translated as old in Chinese, but 老 means "old because of having a long history", while 旧 means "old because of showing signs of wear and tear".
+老 and 旧 can both be translated as old in Chinese, but 老 means old because of having a long history, while 旧 means old because of showing signs of wear and tear.